GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

         echo $NXF_SINGULARITY_CACHEDIR
         ```

-!!! tip "How to manage environemnt variables"
+!!! tip "How to manage environmental variables"

         You may want to include these, or other environmental variables, in your `.bashrc` file (or alternate) that is loaded when you log in so you don’t need to export variables every session.